rananna/back-to-the-future-timecircuits/readme.md

     * **NTP Synchronization**: Automatically fetches the current time from a pool of NTP servers (`pool.ntp.org`, `time.google.com`, `time.nist.gov`) to ensure the "Present Time" is always perfectly accurate.
     * **Full Time Zone Support**: Includes a comprehensive list of world time zones with automatic Daylight Saving Time adjustments.
 Both "Present Time" and "Destination Time" can be set to different time zones.
 * **Audio-Visual Experience**:
     * **Dynamic Sound Effects**: An integrated DFPlayer Mini MP3 module plays iconic movie sounds for events like time travel, button confirmations, and power-ups.
-The system dynamically scans the SD card for sound files, which must be named correctly (e.g., `TIME_TRAVEL.mp3`, `ACCELERATION.mp3`).
     * **Physical Time Travel Animations**: Trigger a physical animation on the hardware where all displays flicker with random dates and times before settling on the new present time.
-    * **Multiple Animation Styles**: Choose from several animation styles via the web UI, including "Sequential Flicker," "Random Flicker," "All Displays Random," "Counting Up," and "Wave Flicker".
+    * **Multiple Animation Styles**: Choose from 10 animation styles via the web UI, including "Sequential Flicker," "Random Flicker," "Tornado Flicker," "Capacitor Charge-Up," "Digital Rain," and "Timeline Skim".
     * **Random Glitch & Malfunction Effects**: A configurable "instability" setting allows for random, intermittent display glitches for an authentic feel.
 There's also a separately configurable chance for a more dramatic **"malfunction" sequence**, where displays go haywire, show an error message like "TIME CIRCUIT OVERLOAD," and simulate a full reboot.
-    * **Cinematic Boot Sequence**: A non-blocking startup sequence plays on the displays, showing messages like "88 MPH," "RECALIBRATING," and "CAPACITOR FULL".
+    * **Cinematic Boot Sequence**: A non-blocking startup sequence plays on the displays, showing messages like "RECALIBRATING," and "CAPACITOR FULL".

 #### **Advanced Web Interface & Data Link**
-* **Live, Interactive Header**: The UI header is a screen-accurate, real-time replica of the physical display that doubles as the primary control surface.
-Clicking on the **Destination, Present, or Last Time Departed** rows will instantly and smoothly navigate you to the corresponding settings section, creating an immersive and intuitive "what you see is what you edit" experience.
+* **Live, Interactive Header**: The UI header is a screen-accurate, real-time replica of the physical display.
+Clicking on the **Destination, Present, or Last Time Departed** rows instantly navigates you to the corresponding settings section.
+* **API Wizard**: An intuitive tool that fetches data from any JSON API, analyzes its structure, and allows you to map data points to display fields with a simple click, no coding required.
-* **Robust Non-Blocking Data Link**: The most advanced feature is a fully configurable "Data Link" marquee that uses the standard ESP32 libraries to make **non-blocking HTTPS requests**.
-Each request runs in its own dedicated task, ensuring that slow API servers will never freeze or stutter the clock's animations.
+* **Robust Non-Blocking Data Link**: The configurable "Data Link" marquee uses non-blocking HTTPS requests in dedicated tasks, ensuring that slow API servers will never freeze the clock's animations or display updates.
-* **MQTT Integration**: In addition to polling web APIs, data points can be configured to subscribe to an **MQTT broker**.
-This allows for efficient, real-time data pushes from smart home devices, sensors, or other services on your local network.
+* **MQTT Integration**: In addition to polling web APIs, data points can subscribe to an **MQTT broker** for efficient, real-time data pushes from smart home devices or other local services.
-* **Custom Icons**: The marquee can display custom icons (e.g., SUN, CLOUD, WIFI, BTC) on the 14-segment displays alongside the data.
-* **Customizable Display**: For each data point, you can customize the API URL, JSON path, display label, format, icon, and scroll speed.
-You can also switch between the standard "Four Column" data display and a new "Scrolling Text" mode for longer messages.
+* **Dual Display Modes**: Each data point can be shown in the standard "Four Column" format or as a full-width "Scrolling Text" message for longer information.
 * **WiFi Manager**: On first boot, the ESP32 creates a WiFi hotspot and captive portal named **BTTF-Clock-Setup** for easy initial network setup.
 * **Customizable UI Themes**: Change the color scheme of the web interface to one of several included themes, such as "OUTATIME," "Plutonium Glow," "88 MPH," "Mr. Fusion," or "Clock Tower".

 #### **Customization & Convenience**
-* **Live Wind Speedometer Mode**: Switch the "Last Time Departed" row into a real-time speedometer that shows the current wind speed for your geographic location, fetched from the Open-Meteo API.
-* **Preset Time Jumps**: The web UI comes pre-loaded with famous dates from the movies.
+* **Full Preset Management**: The web UI comes pre-loaded with famous dates from the movies.
 You can also **add, update, and delete** your own custom date presets, which are saved on the device's flash memory.
 * **Power Saving "Sleep" Mode**: Displays can be configured to automatically turn off and on at user-defined "departure" and "arrival" times to save energy.
 * **Over-the-Air (OTA) Updates**: Update the firmware wirelessly over your WiFi network using the Arduino IDE, no physical connection required after the initial flash.